andrewchambers/shardfs/README.md

 $ shardfs rebalance
 ```

-Once the files are rebalanced, you may remove any dead nodes from the config.
+Once the files are rebalanced, you may remove any drained nodes from the config.
 To avoid data loss, you must finish the
 rebalance operation before remounting the filesystem.